 The $NO_2 - NO$ conversion efficiency of the chemiluminescence NOx analyzer was verified prior to the first test period.
 A USEPA Protocol 1 certified concentration of $NO_2$ was injected directly into the analyzer, following the initial three-point calibration, to verify the analyzer's conversion efficiency.
 The analyzer's $NO_2 - NO$ converter uses a catalyst at high temperatures to convert the $NO_2$ to NO for measurement.
-The conversion efficiency of the analyzer is deemed acceptable if the measured NOx concentration is at least 90% of the expected value.
+The conversion efficiency of the instrument analyzer will be deemed acceptable if the calculated $NO_2 - NO$ conversion efficiency is greater than or equal to 90%.

-The $NO_2 - NO$ conversion efficiency test satisfied the USEPA Method 7E criteria (measured NOx concentration was 99% of the expected value, i.e., greater than 90% of the expected value as required by Method 7E).
+The $NO_2 - NO$ conversion efficiency test satisfied the USEPA Method 7E criteria (measured NOx concentration was greater than 90% of the expected value as required by Method 7E).